 Ethylene Oxide Residual Analysis

-EtO and ECH are found to be toxic to human and exposure to these chemicals is harmful to human health.
-Since these residues permeate gradually out of the EtO sterilized devices, the patients and to a lesser extend the handler may be exposed when the device is used.
-The permissible limits of these EtO residues in medical devices will depend on the types of medical devices which have been categorized according to their duration of used on patients.
+EtO and ECH are found to be toxic to humans and exposure to these chemicals are harmful to human health.
+Since these residues permeate gradually out of the EtO sterilized devices, the patients and to a lesser extent the handler may be exposed when the device is used.
+The permissible limits of these EtO residues in medical devices will depend on the types of medical devices which have been categorized according to their duration of use on patients.
 The ISO 10993-7 (2008) on Biological evaluation of medical devices - Part 7: Ethylene oxide sterilization residuals is the guiding document generally accepted for the evaluation of EtO residuals in medical devices.
-Under this guideline, the allowable limit of each residue, the recommended method of extracting and analizing the residues and stringent quality control on the analytical procedure is documented for the evaluation of EtO residuals in medical devices.
+Under this guideline, the allowable limit of each residue, the recommended method of extracting and analyzing the residues, and stringent quality control on the analytical procedure are documented for the evaluation of EtO residuals in medical devices.